Police launch investigations into assault on Odododiodoo MP

 The former Sports Minister claims he was attacked by 12 men in front of the James Town Police station.

-According to him, he had gone to the police station to secure bail for a journalist who had been arrested while taking pictures of some projects he had done in his constituency.
+According to him, he’d gone to the police station to secure bail for a journalist who had been arrested while taking pictures of some projects he had done in his constituency.

 He told Kasapa News that not long after arriving at the James Town Police Station, 12 National Security operatives some of whom had sidearms suddenly started hitting him in the chest while ordering him to leave the area.